Doy-lee/session-pro-backend/readme.md

 # Session Pro Backend

-A server powered by Python, Flask and uWSGI to manage the lifetime of a Session Pro subscription for Session users such as:
+A server powered by Python3 and Flask to manage the lifetime of a Session Pro subscription for Session users such as:

 - Registering payments for Session Pro subscriptions